-(This is the Learning Episode 2 for Shana Brown (Yakama)’s teaching unit, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)
+(This is the Lesson Plan 2 for Shana Brown (Yakama)’s curriculum, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 Weekly CCSS Focus/Objective

 Students will compare the gender roles, cultural practices, and technology of 1950s Wy’Am people to their own lives today.

 Students will use the PDF version of the nonfiction narrative book Linda’s Indian Home, by Martha McKeown, and the activity questions (handouts) throughout the week to demonstrate drawing conclusions and comparison skills.

 - RL.4.6 Compare and contrast the points of view from which different stories are narrated, including the difference between first- and third-person narrations.